The following provisions apply to mopeds operating on Virginia roadways. They do not apply to mopeds that are solely operated on private property.

 DMV will not require/collect the following for mopeds:

-If a moped is operated in excess of 35 mph, it is considered a motorcycle.
-You would be required to comply with all vehicle registration, insurance and inspection requirements, and driver licensing laws.
+If a moped is operated in excess of 35 mph or has a motor that displaces more than 50 CCs, it is considered a motorcycle.
+You would then be required to comply with all vehicle registration, insurance and inspection requirements, and driver licensing laws.

 Additional moped titling and registration information can be found in the "Mopeds in Virginia" brochure.